microlinkhq/www/src/pages/docs/sdk/parameters/media/auto-play.md

 Type: `boolean`<br/>
 Default: `true`

-Determine if the video will automatically start playing as soon as it can do so without stopping.
+Determine if the media will automatically start playing as soon as it can do so without stopping.

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'